The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 - Tell me about the hardest bug you've ever debugged.

-- Describe a time you made a significant architectural trade-off.
+- Describe a significant architectural trade-off you made.

 - Tell me about a time you improved system performance or scalability.